cscart/docs/en/developer_guide/core/documents/snippets.rst

   * ``{{ o.raw.timestamp|date("%d/%m/%Y") }}`` will look like *29/09/2005* (human-readable time).

+  Starting with version 4.6.3, specifying the date format isn't required.
+If you use the filter without the format like ``{{ o.raw.timestamp|date }}``, then the date format selected on the **Settings → Appearance** page will be used.

   Here are the formats available in CS-Cart/Multi-Vendor settings:

   .. list-table::